 Step 1: Identify and quantify your goals

 Start by identifying your financial goals and timeframe available to reach that goal.
 If you have more than a single goal, divide them into separate buckets of short-term, medium-term and long-term.
 Then, talk to a financial adviser or research on the capital you require to reach that goal.
-If you plan to buy a 3 BHK flat after 10 years in your city, you must at least be able to calculate an approximate value while taking inflation and real estate pricing dynamics into consideration.
+For example, If you plan to buy a 3 BHK flat after 10 years in your city, you must at least be able to calculate an approximate value while taking inflation and real estate pricing dynamics into consideration.

 Step 2: Calculate how much you can save and invest